-Additionally, the bill empowers the Department of Human Services to create temporary regulations to facilitate the implementation of these new provisions, which will expire two years after their publication.
-It also abrogates certain existing regulations that conflict with the new requirements.
+Additionally, the bill empowers the Department of Human Services to implement temporary regulations to facilitate the new examination process, exempting these regulations from certain administrative laws for a period of two years.
+It also abrogates existing regulations that conflict with the new provisions.
 The act is set to take effect 60 days after its passage.

 Printer's No. 757 (May 06, 2025): P.L.31, No.21